 - Freelances who are registered for VAT will add it to every invoice.

-For tips on negotiating digital re-use of material originally commissioned to appear on paper, see the Print media advice index.
+- For tips on negotiating digital re-use of material originally commissioned to appear on paper, see the our print media advice.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.